AmirRasouli-Web/Project01-ExtremeSports/README.md

 ## Appendix

-This wabsite Sampled by Avada.com and It has a practice aspect, All rights are reserved to the parent website..!
+This website is Sampled by Avada.com and has a practice aspect, All rights are reserved to the parent website.
 ## Feedback

 If you have any feedback, please reach out to us at AmirRasouli02@gmail.com